 Continue following the main path and a few cairns here and there.

-Almost to the overlook.
+Continue following The Red Mountain Trail to the overlook.
 The last 100 yards or so are very sandy.

 Wow, what a cool overlook!
 This is probably in my top 3 overlooks in Utah.